top of page

 ‘Captivating, playful, moving, witty and agile... an unforced poet with a lightness of touch and fortitude’ – The Guardian

-'Romalyn Ante is a poet to fall in love with’ – Liz Berry
+'Romalyn Ante is a poet to fall in love with’ – Liz Berry, author of Black Country

 'Ante's poems are like embers, pared back to a slow-burning emotional core’ – Times Literary Supplement